~more recently updated recipes~

-This recipes makes a LOT of soup.
+GET OUT YOUR BIG POT!
+This recipes makes a lot of soup.
 It doesn't freeze well so you might adjust the quantities for less.

-I like to bring the broth to a boil in the microwave while prepping the vegetables, it helps keep everything moving.
+SOUP TRICK Whenever I make soup, I like to bring the stock to a boil in the microwave while prepping the vegetables, it helps keep everything moving.

 ~ Greens 'n' All Beet Soup ~

 ~ How to Make Homemade Vegetable Soup ~

 ~ Quick Cauliflower Soup or Quick Broccoli Soup ~